-Could it be…?
-It can’t be.
-It might be Billie Holiday, Sarah Vaughn, or Nina Simone.
+No, it can’t be.
+It must be Billie Holiday, Sarah Vaughn, or Nina Simone.

-But no. Google confirms it.
+But gads, no. Google confirms it.
 A search for “lyrics jazz singer Webster’s dictionary” gives me:

 I guess the idea behind playgrounds is that they ought to be too marvelous for words, if you’re a happy kid.
-Find what you need to prance gleefully from the slide to the teeter-totter on the happy page of your happy playground.
+Find what you need to prance gleefully from the slide to the teeter-totter on the happy page of your happy playground, no matter your age.
 Your voice is your instrument, too—don’t forget that.
 Don’t take it from me.
 Take it from Tony Bennett.

-And now, if I could write half as well as Bob Odenkirk acts, I’d capture the fatuous tone of Bob as newscaster Dale Peckenstiff on Mr. Show, circa 1995 (the last TV show I ever watched, the last show I ever needed).
-I shuffle my papers, and say, “Stayed tuned to KBBS, America’s SuperChannel.
+And now, if I could write half as well as Bob Odenkirk acts, I’d capture the fatuous tone of Bob as newscaster Dale Peckenstiff on Mr. Show, circa 1995.
+I can’t, but if I could, I’d shuffle my papers, and say, “Stayed tuned to KBBS, America’s SuperChannel.
 We’ll be back after these messages.”

 As the camera withdraws, my anchor’s face reflects, in the lowering of my eyes, a sense of personal disgrace awakening within, which I try to disguise as a conscientious man’s saddened response to tragedy.
 For this has been…a grim report.